Mary Jo Fox Ph.D.

 Adam M. Geary, PhD.

-I am an anti-disciplinary scholar coming out of the History of Consciousness tradition of the University of California at Santa Cruz (Ph.D.
+Adam M. Geary is an anti-disciplinary scholar coming out of the History of Consciousness tradition of the University of California at Santa Cruz (Ph.D.
 2004).
-My training is in critical theory, continental philosophy, and psychoanalysis, attentive to the persistence of the religious in the structurings of...
+His training is in critical theory, continental philosophy, and psychoanalysis, attentive to the persistence of the religious in the...

 Maria D Glowacka